Daniel Coey – Director Contact Me

 Ian Altman – Admissions Counseling/Rock Climbing Contact Me

 Ian was born and raised in Baltimore, Maryland where he lived until he was fifteen years old.
 In ninth grade, he moved to New Hampshire to attend a boarding school with similar ideals to CTA, where he quickly found his love for the outdoors and its teachings.
 After graduating high school, he moved to Portland, Oregon to pursue his undergraduate degree from Lewis and Clark College.
 While at Lewis and Clark, he discovered his talents for the ceramic arts and he later received his BA from Fort Lewis College in Fine Arts and Environmental Studies.
 While in college, Ian began working with adolescents throughout the summer months as a rock climbing instructor for Longacre Expeditions.
 After leading trips for Longacre for three summers, he was next hired as a dorm parent and rock climbing instructor for CTA.
-In the 2001, Ian became the full-time art teacher with CTA and he lived and worked on campus for eight years before heading back to school to pursue his Masters in Social Work.
+In 2001, Ian became the full-time art teacher with CTA and he lived and worked on campus for eight years before heading back to school to pursue his Masters in Social Work.
 After receiving his MSW from the University of Denver in 2012, Ian returned to CTA in the role of Admissions Counselor and Recruiter for all prospective students.
 Ian continues to lead CTA’s accomplished rock climbing program and is currently working towards his clinical license in social work with the State of Colorado.

 Eric Maxwell – Math Contact Me

 Eric is an Arizona native who was born and raised in a small mountain town.
 Upon graduating high school, he attended Embry Riddle Aeronautical University earning a bachelor’s degree in Aerospace Engineering and a private pilot’s license.
-His first job was as an air breathing propulsion engineer for Naval Air Warfare Center, Weapons Division at the China Lake naval base in Ridgecrest, CA. After deciding that this wasn’t his calling, he returned to tutoring math and physics (his job while in college) at the college level before teaching math for a year at a public high school in Arizona, and finally becoming a math teacher at CTA.
+His first job was as an air breathing propulsion engineer for Naval Air Warfare Center, Weapons Division at the China Lake naval base in Ridgecrest, CA. After deciding that this wasn’t his calling, he returned to tutoring math and physics (his job while in college) at the college level before teaching math for a year at a public high school in Arizona and finally becoming a math teacher at CTA.
 He coached football and track and field at the high school varsity level for 5 years and 3 years respectively.
 He also has several years of snowboarding experience and was an instructor for one season.

 George Foster– Science Contact Me

 Though George claims to be a Colorado local, he didn’t move to the small town of Silverton until 6 months of age.
 He was raised in the mountains above CTA and has developed a strong link to the San Juans through a lifetime of climbing, skiing, and fishing.
 His interest in sharing knowledge and connection was sparked while studying abroad in India and working at the Colorado State University Environmental Learning Center through his undergraduate program in Environmental Communication.
-During this program he was able to conduct education research and teach science in the rural classrooms of Northern Kenya.
+During this program, he was able to conduct education research and teach science in the rural classrooms of Northern Kenya.
 Returning to the states he became accredited in secondary science education at Western State University and taught in his hometown of Silverton for two years.
 Seeking a path to share his land-based education philosophies he worked as a wilderness therapy field guide in Utah helping adults discover and follow new life paths through outdoor adventure.
 He is excited to settle into an intimate community where he can share his love for the outdoors and help students develop a holistic understanding and appreciation of the systems that drive our Earth.

-Stacy Clark – Humanities Contact Me
+Paige Schonher – Humanities Contact Me

 Halie Wilson- English Contact Me